Vertamae Smart-Grosvenor: Depictions

 In 2015, filmmaker Julie Dash, known for her film Daughters of the Dust, about Gullah culture in the early 20th century, launched a crowdfunding campaign on Indiegogo to raise money to continue her production of a documentary about Grosvenor entitled Travel Notes of a Geechee Girl.

 Personal life

 Smart married Bob Grosvenor.
 They had a daughter, Kali Grosvenor, in 1960, and later separated.
 Kali Grosvenor-Henry is married and a poet, essayist and author.
-Grosvenor and Kali published for the first time simultaneously: In 1969, a Doubleday employee received Kali's poetry manuscript and Smart-Grosvenor's cookbook notes and decided to publish both pieces.
+Grosvenor and Kali published for the first time simultaneously: In 1969, Marie D. Brown, a Doubleday employee received Kali's poetry manuscript and Smart-Grosvenor's cookbook notes and decided to publish both pieces.
 The following year, in 1970, when Kali was nine, Doubleday published both Poems by Kali and Vibration Cooking.

 In 1962, Grosvenor had her daughter Chandra Ursule Weinland-Brown, who is married and an actor, visual artist, and poet.
 Grosevenor had this child with Oscar Weinland.

 Death

 After suffering an aneurysm in 2009, Smart-Growsvenor spent her days in Palm Key, South Carolina, a private island near her birth town.
-Smart-Grosvenor died of natural causes on September 3, 2016, in the Bronx, NY at the Hebrew Home at Riverdale.
+Smart-Grosvenor died of natural causes on September 3, 2016, in the Bronx, NY, at the Hebrew Home at Riverdale.